 - Under the “Recording” section, for “Recording Format,” the default setting will be “mkv”.
 But Davinci Resolve doesn’t support “.mkv”.

 - You can do 2 things here.
-Either you can select “mp4,” which is recognized by Resolve, but you will get a warning by OBS telling, “Recordings saved to Mp4/MOV will be unrecoverable if the file cannot be finalized…”.
+Either you can select “mp4,” which is recognized by Resolve, but you will get a warning by OBS saying, “Recordings saved to Mp4/MOV will be unrecoverable if the file cannot be finalized…”.

 - Or let the recording format to “mkv” and remux (convert) the file into mp4 inside OBS studio.
 (This is the best option, and we’ll see how to do it in a few minutes).

-- For “Encoder” -> select “Hardware (NVENC)” ( or VCE for AMD) – OBS will use your GPU for faster encoding or rendering of your recorded file (also called as hardware acceleration).
+- For “Encoder” -> select “Hardware (NVENC)” ( or VCE for AMD) – OBS will use your GPU for faster encoding or rendering of your recorded file (also called hardware acceleration).